DataDog/apps/packages/framepost/README.md

 ### `client.request()`:

-The counterpart to `client.handleRequest()`.
+The counterpart to `client.onRequest()`.
 A convenience method to send and receive data asynchronously from the opposite client.
 Designed to function like a promise-based api call.
 In order for a round-trip request to function correctly, a `handleRequest` handler with a matching request key must be listening in the opposite client before the requeset is initiated.
 See below

 ```
 const data = await client.request('getMyData', requestParams);

 ```

-### `client.handleRequest()`:
+### `client.onRequest()`:

 The counterpart to `client.request`.
 Receives request data send from a `client.request` call in the opposite client.
 Executes the provided handler, sending the returned response back to the opposite client.